 Finally, you can always ask your husband specific ways he would like you to pray for him.

 You have completed “Encouraging Your Husband 101.”

 These lessons may be easy OR incredibly challenging for you to implement depending on the current strength of your marriage.
-(By the way, I decided to follow through with my husband’s plan for our fiancee and TRUST him.
+(By the way, I decided to follow through with my husband’s plan for our finances and TRUST him.
 This was not easy for me.
-But it is easier now that our marrage is stronger because I have learned the beauty of Biblical Submission!)
+But it is easier now that our marriage is stronger because I have learned the beauty of Biblical Submission!)

 You cannot change your husband, but you can influence him with your words & actions.